 I found this book immensely useful.
 I would highly recommend this book as an overall guide for thriving self-sufficiently .
 There really is no reason not to get a copy of this book as it is very reasonably priced for what you get, almost 500 pages of information and illustrations.

-Back to Basics is now in it’s Third Edition, which is available on Amazon where it has 90+ 5 Star Reviews.
+Back to Basics: A Complete Guide to Traditional Skills, Third Edition is now in it’s Third Edition, which is available on Amazon.